anton-mazurko/Manage-store-v1.0/README.md

-# Java
+# Manage-store-v1.0
-This repository contains applications writed in Java
+This repository contains application, created to manage differrent products in the database.